Axway/open-banking-docs/content/en/docs/Validation/brazil/postman-obb.md

 date: 2021-09-02
 ---

-The Amplify Open Banking solution includes Postman collections for Open Banking APIs.
-The Postman collections are available for download through the Developer Portal.
+The Amplify Open Banking solution includes Postman collections for Open Banking APIs.The Postman collections are available to download through the Marketplace.

 Each collection includes a script that simulates a sequence of API calls to verify Open Banking API specification compliance.
 For example, the Accounts or Payments collections includes the sequence of user authentication, user consent, and calls to methods of Accounts API or the Payments API.
 Successful execution of the Postman collection validates the installation of the solution and Open Banking API specification compliance.
 Postman collections help Third-Party Providers (TPP) to learn how to use the APIs.